http://www.fpnotebook.com/

 - Patella subluxation

-- Knee joint loose bodies
+- Knee Joint loose bodies

-- Immediate knee swelling and difficult walking?
+VI.
+History: Immediate knee swelling and difficult walking (or unable to ambulate)?

 - Anterior Cruciate Ligament Tear

-- Acute patella dislocation
+- Acute Patella dislocation

-- Osteochondral Fracture (tibial plateau Fracture)
+- Osteochondral Fracture (Tibial Plateau Fracture)

-- Athlete continued participating in activity after Injury
+VII.
+History: Athlete continued participating in activity after Injury

 - Meniscus Injury